Integrated Management System (OHS / Quality / Environment / IS)

 Chiyoda Corporation’s main operations are in the engineering, procurement and construction (EPC) of plants/facilities, project management with the related support services and research and development.
 We categorize these operations into EPC, Office and R&D activities, as shown in the figure below, which also correspond to our environmental activity categories.

-Chiyoda Corporation have set environmental or HSE objectives for the three areas of EPC, office and R&D. In addition, in Japan and overseas we contribute to the environment through our core business and monitor environmental impact at construction sites and offices while energetically undertaking environmental activities such as promoting recycling and green procurement.
+Chiyoda Corporation has set environmental or HSE objectives for the three areas of EPC, office and R&D. In addition, in Japan and overseas we contribute to the environment through our core business and monitor environmental impact at construction sites and offices while energetically undertaking environmental activities such as promoting recycling and green procurement.

 Chiyoda Corporation establishes annual environmental objectives(HSE objectives) for each of its specialized engineering and procurement departments based on the environmental objectives shown below.
 Self-evaluations of performance at the end of the first half and the full fiscal year are applied to the following fiscal year's activities.